 When Love Fades: It could be that the rush of love is over and you realize who he really is, and that you’re simply not compatible.
 Or, you may be triggered to withdraw from her (icy intimacy); and yet the problem may be you and not her.

-The Wounds of Childhood: It may be hard to believe, but growing tired of your partner or spouse can have its roots in a damaged childhood.
-Perhaps, you didn’t receive the attention you craved from your parents.
+The Wounds of Childhood: Growing tired of your partner or spouse could have its roots in a damaged childhood.
+Perhaps you didn’t receive the attention you craved from your parents.
 You were invisible in their eyes and felt out of favor, believing that your siblings were your parents' pride and joy.
 You protected yourself by finding comfort in solitude.

-Naturally, you carry resentment into relationships with others, including a lover.
-The experience of intimacy along with your damaged childhood causes you to distance yourself.
-You would rather be alone than risk being close to someone.
+You may carry resentment into relationships with others, including a lover.
+The experience of intimacy along with your damaged childhood may cause you to distance yourself—you would rather be alone than risk being close to someone.

 Or, you were idealized by adoring parents.
 The early idealization of love worked just fine, but when she stopped seeing you as the center of her universe, you recoiled.
 Instead of accepting a more adult relationship, you stew in outrage.
 Psychologically, you distance yourself, and it is expressed as boredom.
 You ask yourself: why should I bother with a partner who doesn’t meet all my needs?